konstunn/alarm.sh/README.md

 Port to Python to make it cross-platform?

 ### Bugs
-May be.
-But it yet wakes up good.
+Many.
+But it yet works and wakes up good.
+At least for me.
+I use it on a regular basis.